Back To Top

 However, what one person considers 'expensive' can differ greatly from another person's idea of 'expensive'.

-At the lowest end of the price spectrum, around the £150-£400 mark, all of the mattresses we tested felt very soft and lacked the support of more expensive options.
-They also all lacked edge support, had some issues with poor motion isolation, were largely lacking in features like temperature regulation, and generally felt of lower quality.
+At the lowest end of the price spectrum, around the £150-£400 mark, all of the mattresses we tested felt quite soft and lacked the support of more expensive options.
+They also tended to lack edge support, had some issues with poor motion isolation, or were lacking in features like good temperature regulation.
+As you might expect, they felt lower quality overall.

 At the £500-£700 price bracket, things started to get better, but there was still a noticeable difference between mattresses at this price point, and the type of mattress you can get if you spend between £800 and £1500.